CANADA STOCKS-TSX falls, weighed by energy stocks and Aimia slump

 * Eight of the TSX's 10 main groups move lower

-TORONTO, June 14 Canada's main stock index moved lower on Wednesday as energy stocks fell with a drop in oil prices and loyalty program company Aimia plunged after suspending its dividend payments.
+TORONTO, June 14 (Reuters) - Canada's main stock index moved lower on Wednesday as energy stocks fell with a drop in oil prices and loyalty program company Aimia plunged after suspending its dividend payments.

 Aimia Inc slumped 6.9 percent to C$1.76 after cancelling those payouts with immediate effect and announcing the resignation of three directors.